Chart Color Schemes

 Avoca has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Avoca's population is approximately 4,168 as of August 2025.
-This figure represents an increase of 636 people, a rise of 18.0%, since the 2021 Census which recorded a population of 3,532.
-The change is inferred from the estimated resident population of 3,638 in June 2024 and an additional 262 validated new addresses since the Census date.
+Avoca's population is approximately 4,164 as of November 2025.
+This figure represents an increase of 632 people since the 2021 Census, which reported a population of 3,532.
+The change is inferred from the estimated resident population of 3,634 in June 2024 and an additional 262 validated new addresses since the Census date.
 This results in a population density ratio of 2.4 persons per square kilometer.
-Avoca's growth rate exceeds that of the non-metro area (5.5%) and the SA3 area, positioning it as a growth leader in the region.
+Avoca's growth rate of 17.9% since the 2021 census exceeds both the non-metro area (6.0%) and SA3 area, indicating it is a growth leader in the region.
 Interstate migration contributed approximately 85.3% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections released in 2023, adjusting using weighted aggregation from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, the area is projected to increase by 478 persons based on the latest numbers, resulting in a decrease of 1.4% over the 17-year period.
+Future population dynamics anticipate an above median growth for Australia's non-metropolitan areas.
+By 2041, the area is projected to increase by 478 persons based on latest annual ERP population numbers, reflecting a decrease of 1.3% in total over the 17 years.

 Frequently Asked Questions - Population